Emurasoft/emurasoft.github.io/en/dlg/customize/help/index.md

 The **Help** page allows you to customize settings related to Help.

-## Online Help (The Internet connection is required.) radio button
+## Online Help (The Internet connection is required) radio button

 Displays Online Help.

-## Local Help (The Help file needs to be installed if not already.) radio button
+## Local Help (The Help file needs to be installed if not already) radio button

 Displays Local Help.